Stuffed Acorn Squash + Wild Rice Medley

-Perfect for both casual or elegant dining, stuffed squash makes a colorful centerpiece for the dining or buffet table.
-Hearty and filling, this is a completely satisfying meal with a good nutritional profile.
+Perfect for casual or elegant dining, these colorful stuffed squash make a colorful centerpiece for the dining or buffet table.
+They are hearty and filling, and a completely satisfying meal with a good nutritional profile!

 Serve by itself or with a small green salad tossed in a light vinaigrette on the side.
-Or serve with green beans, roasted red potatoes or mashed potatoes and mushroom gravy for the ultimate full spread!
+Or serve a full coarse meal with Green Beans Almondine, Roasted Red Potatoes, Mashed Potatoes, and Vegan Mushroom Gravy!

 And to top it all off, you just have to love eating out of an acorn squash – it’s pretty fun!